decentraland/adr/content/ADR-200-raycast-sdk-component.md

 <!-- Human readable description of the component, what does it fix and how it affects the entities or the systems from an SDK user point of view -->

-The Raycast component allows scenes to request raycasting from the game engine.
-The results will be available in a RaycastResult component set later on the same Entity.
+The Raycasting component enables scenes to request raycasting from the game engine.
+The resulting data will be available in a RaycastResult component associated with the same Entity.

-Since this specification requires two components, both are defined in the same document.
+### Raycast Component

+The Raycast component initiates the raycasting process by specifying parameters such as origin, direction, and query type.
+It is attached to the Entity initiating the raycast.

+### RaycastResult Component

+The RaycastResult component stores the results of the raycasting process, including information about the ray and the intersections with meshes.
+It is attached to the Entity that initiated the raycast after the raycasting is completed.

 ## Serialization